Diarrhoea is when you (or a family member) have to keep going to the toilet to pass loose, watery bowel motions (‘poos’).

 - Start with clear fluids, such as water, clear soup or a rehydration drink like Gastrolyte or Pedialyte.
 You can also use sports drinks containing electrolytes, such as Powerade, diluted 50/50 with water.
 (Try freezing the rehydration drink into iceblocks if your child doesn’t like the taste.)

-- Adults should aim for two to three litres of fluid a day (unless your doctor has told you to restrict fluids for some reason).
+- Adults should aim for 2–3 litres of fluid a day (unless your doctor has told you to restrict fluids for some reason).

 - Avoid drinks containing a lot of sugar (like soft drinks) because they can make your diarrhoea worse.
 Diluted apple juice is OK, but no other fruit juices.

 - Avoid foods that are high in fibre (like bran), whole fruits (except bananas) and vegetables, spicy or fatty foods, alcohol, and caffeinated drinks (like coffee or tea).

 - Eat starchy foods that are easily absorbed – such as bread, crackers, rice, pasta, noodles and mashed potatoes.
 Chicken (with the skin removed) and bananas are also good.

 - there is any blood, pus or mucous in your bowel motions